tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     ..  method:: pairs()

-        Walk over the schema and return scalar, array and map schema nodes
+        Walk over the schema and return scalar, array, and map schema nodes

         .. important::